jrcain-usgs/asc-public-docs/docs/how-to-guides/ISIS Developer Guides/Writing ISIS Tests with CTest and GTest.md

 Be sure to choose a substring of the exception message that will uniquely identify it, but only use parts of the string identified in the actual code.
 Anything like `**USER ERROR**` or `in IsisAml.cpp at 1613` that are added based on user preference settings should not be included in the substring.
 The IException and Preferences classes test that these are properly added onto the error messages.

-Normally, if the error message does not contain the substring, gtest will only output the the expression evaluated to false.
-To make the failure message more helpful, we add `<< e.toString().toStdString()` which outputs the full error message if the test fails.
+Normally, if the error message does not contain the substring, gtest will only output the expression evaluated to false.
+To make the failure message more helpful, add `<< e.toString().toStdString()` which outputs the full error message if the test fails.

 ### Testing floating point numbers
 Comparison between floating point numbers is a common problem in both writing and testing software.
 Carefully choosing test data can help avoid comparisons that are likely to cause problems.
 Whenever possible, use test data such that output values can be exactly stored in a double-precision floating point number (c++ double).
 For example, if a function takes its input and divides it by 116, a good test input would be 232 because 232/116 = 2 which can be stored exactly in a double.
 On the other hand, 1 would be a poor test input because 1/116 cannot be precisely stored in a double.
 If a comparison between numbers that cannot be stored precisely is required, gtest provides [Special Assertions](https://github.com/google/googletest/blob/main/docs/reference/assertions.md#floating-point) to make the comparisons more tolerant to different rounding.